What is kava?

 Kava has been proven to be non-addictive.
 Unlike other substances, drinking kava is not habit forming and you will not build up a tolerance to the effects of drinking kava causing you to need to drink more each time.
 In fact, the exact opposite has been show, that the beneficial effects of a drink of kava can be felt even more when it is drank on subsequent occasions.
 This is because of the distinctive way that kava affects the brain.
 Learn more.

 Kava and potential liver toxicity

 Despite this, anyone researching kava for the first time will most certainly find websites, blogs and articles that claim kava drinking is bad for the liver and your health.
-The origin of these claims is research that was done over 12 years ago in Switzerland and Germany that led to kava drinking being banned in those countries.
-And that the ban was reversed in 2015 after a growing body of new research has called into question these early research findings and researchers found that the liver toxicity was due to a rare allergic reaction.
-Other research has shown that cases of liver toxicity attributed to kava actually occurred only when the person was also taking other drugs and medications known to negatively effect liver function.
+The origin of these claims is research that was done over 15 years ago in Switzerland and Germany that led to kava drinking being banned in those countries.
+And that the ban was reversed in 2015 after a growing body of new research has called into question these early research findings.
+This research has showed that cases of liver toxicity attributed to kava actually occurred only when the person was also taking other drugs and medications known to negatively effect liver function or consumed contaminated kava products.
 The Reset.me article on this is very comprehensive

 Unfortunately the misinformation and health warnings still dominate online and obscure the numerous, and more up-to-date, University research studies that have since been done to gain a better understanding of how kava affects the mind and body and that have revealed important potential health benefits of kava root.

 The likelihood of negative health side effects from drinking kava is minimal.
 As the National Library of Medicine has stated, “based upon reported cases, the estimated frequency of clinically apparent liver injury due to kava is less than 1:1,000,000 daily doses.”